farm-fe/rfcs/rfcs/002-runtime-module-management/rfc.md

 #### `import()` calls

-`import()` calls will be transformed to `Promise.resolve(require('IDENTIFIER'))`, the result of `require('IDENTIFIER')` should be a instant module (if module required has been registered) or a promise that resolves to a module (if module required has not been registered).
+`import()` calls will be transformed to `Promise.resolve(require('IDENTIFIER'))`.
+The result of `require('IDENTIFIER')` should be an instant module (if the required module has been registered) or a promise that resolves to a module (if the required module has not been registered).

 #### Top-level await export

-Top-level await export is introduced in ES2022, which allows the usage of `await` in the top-level of modules.
-This enables modules to act like async functions, you can `await` promises in modules.
+Top-level await export is introduced in ES2022, which allows the usage of `await` at the top level of modules.
+This enables modules to act like async functions, allowing you to `await` promises in modules.

 Since this feature is introduced in ES2022, legacy browsers do not support it, but it can be simulated with some techniques.

-For normal modules, corresponding transformed initialization functions are sync functions, while for modules used top-level await, corresponding transformed initialization functions are async functions, see example below.
+For normal modules, the corresponding transformed initialization functions are sync functions, while for modules using top-level await, the corresponding transformed initialization functions are async functions.
+See the example below.

 Source code of sync modules: